Best Cartoon Characters With Short Hair (Female & Male Icons)

 April O’Neil (Teenage Mutant Ninja Turtles)

-April O'Neil from Teenage Mutant Ninja Turtles
+April O'Neil Teenage Mutant Ninja Turtles short hair cartoon character reporter style

 Hair type: Short practical cut